Does the full configuration interaction method based on quantum phase estimation with Trotter decomposition satisfy the size consistency condition?: Theory

 and

-respectively, are often used.
+respectively.
 Here, $M$ is the number of Trotter slices.
-Besides the implementation based on the Trotter decomposition, approaches based on the truncated Taylor series\cite{Berry-2015, Daskin-2018} and the qubitization\cite{Qubitization} have also been proposed.
-The technique based on the qubitization shows better computational cost scaling compared to one based on Trotterization, but it requires additional ancillary qubits.\cite{Berry-2019} In this work, we focus on the Trotter decomposition-based approach.
+Besides the Trotter decomposition-based implementation, approaches based on the truncated Taylor series\cite{Berry-2015, Daskin-2018} and qubitization\cite{Qubitization} have also been proposed.
+The technique based on qubitization shows better computational cost scaling compared to Trotterization, but it requires additional ancillary qubits.\cite{Berry-2019} In this work, we focus on the Trotter decomposition-based approach.

-It is well known that the full-CI energy is invariant to arbitrary unitary rotations of the molecular orbitals.
+It is well known that the full-CI energy is invariant under arbitrary unitary rotations of the molecular orbitals.
 For convenience, we focus on the HF canonical molecular orbitals (CMO) and the localized molecular orbitals (LMO) as the two reference orbitals.
-By defining a unitary matrix $V$ that interconverts the two different orbitals, the Hamiltonian matrices in the LMO and CMO bases are written as
+By defining a unitary matrix $V$ that transforms the two different orbitals, the Hamiltonian matrices in the LMO and CMO bases are written as